jennymhkao/home/about.md

 whoami?
 {% endhighlight %}

 I'm interested in culture, design, education, and technology.
-In IT and computing, there's no shortage of learning something new.